PaperSubmitSE/LoggingDescriptions/README.md

 ```

 (To simplify the demonstration, we focus only on former 6 code lines)
-Two code-log pairs can be generated from the above function, which are:
+Two _<code, log>_ pairs can be generated from the above function, which are:

 * **Sample 1:**